Layaa-V/Customer-Segmentation-Analysis/README.md

 - **marketing_campaign.csv** — The **raw dataset** containing customer demographic, purchase, and campaign data.

 ### 🧹 Data Cleaning and Transformation
-All preprocessing steps are detailed in **`Customer_Data_Cleaning.ipynb`**.
+All preprocessing steps are detailed in **Customer_Data_Cleaning.ipynb**.
 This notebook performs:
-1. **Handling Missing Values:**
-   - Replaced missing numeric values with the median and categorical values with the mode.
+1. **Handling Missing Values:** Replaced missing numeric values(observed in the feature'Income') with the median value.
+2. **CCreating onclusive Columns:** For repetitve variety features, like 'Total_Spending' and 'Total_Campaigns_Accepted'.
-2. **Encoding Categorical Data:**
+3. **Encoding Categorical Data:** Can be seen for the feature 'Education' and 'Marital_Status'.
-   - Converted all categorical variables into numerical representations.
-3. **Feature Scaling and Standardization:**
-   - Standardized numerical features to ensure uniform contribution.
-4. **Dimensionality Reduction:**
-   - Applied **Principal Component Analysis (PCA)** to reduce dimensionality while retaining maximum variance.
+4. **Dimensionality Reduction:** Applied **Principal Component Analysis (PCA)** to reduce dimensionality while retaining maximum variance.

 ### 🧾 Cleaning Outputs
-Here are a few details about the cleaning part:
+Here are the details of the data files gained after data cleaning:
-1. `marketing_campaign.csv` - raw data
-2. `Customer Data Cleaning.ipynb` - shows steps involved in cleaning; produces two types of data files:
-   - `cdata.csv` (cleaned data with similar original features as raw data)
+1. **cdata.csv:** It contains cleaned data with features similar to original features as raw data.
+It is used further for drawing customer insights per cluster(group).
-   - `cleaned_customer_data.csv` (data file produced after PCA; reduced dimensions; used for clustering)
+2. **cleaned_customer_data.csv:** This is the data file produced after PCA was performed, and has reduced dimensions.
+It is the main data file upon whicih the clustering algorithms were performed.

 ---